stuart-thorn/pp_taxico_integration/README.md

 # PP Taxico Integration – Unified Airport Journey Service

-**Goal:** Design a scalable, maintainable, and well-structured system that integrates the Priority Pass app with a global taxi app to enhance the airport journey for travelers.
+**Goal:** Design a scalable, maintainable, and well-structured system that integrates the PP app with a global taxi app to enhance the airport journey for travelers.

 ---